kontena/kontena/server/docs/source/index.html.md

-volumes | A list of volumes used in this stack (see [volumes](#volumes) for more info) parent | Null or an object referencing the parent stack in a stack dependency chain children | An array of objects referencing the child stacks in a stack dependency chain
+volumes | A list of volumes used in this stack (see [volumes](#volumes) for more info) parent | Null or an object referencing the parent stack in a stack dependency chain children | An array of objects referencing the child stacks in a stack dependency chain metadata | A hash of metadata for additional information, tags and search keywords

 ### Volume attributes